Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

   - **Deploy Model**: Deploy a foundational model
     - Models Available: `Grounding DINO`, `OWLViT`, `OmDetTurbo`
   - **Batch Inference**: Perform batch inferences.

+## Tool Bar Tools
 - **Select Tool**: After selecting the tool
   - **Left-Click**: Select an annotation; drag to move it.
   - **Ctrl + Left-Click**: Add/remove annotation to current selection.
   - **Ctrl + Drag**: Create rectangle selection to select multiple annotations.
   - **Delete / Backspace**: Remove selected annotation(s).
   - **Ctrl + Shift**: Show resize handles for the selected annotation.
   - **Ctrl + Mouse Wheel**: Change size of the selected annotation.
   - **Ctrl + Space**: Confirm prediction for selected annotation with top machine confidence.
   - **Ctrl + C**: Combine multiple selected annotations (if same type and label) or enter cutting mode for single annotation.
     - **Combining Rules**:
       - All selected annotations must have the same label
       - All selected annotations must be verified (not machine predictions)
       - Patch annotations can be combined with other patches or polygons
       - Rectangle annotations can only be combined with other rectangles
       - Polygon annotations can be combined with other polygons
     - **Cutting Mode**: Left-click to start drawing a cut line, click again to complete the cut.
   - **Backspace/Ctrl + C**: Cancel cutting mode.

 - **Patch Tool**: After selecting the tool
   - **Left-Click**: Add a patch annotation at the clicked position.